 The ext_replies member specifies the range of replies resulting from X extension requests to record.
 Replies that result from an X extension request with a major opcode between ext_major.first and ext_major.last, and a minor opcode that is between ext_minor.first and ext_minor.last will be recorded.
-A BadValue error results if the value of ext_major.first is greater than the value of ext_major.last or if the value of ext_minor.first is greater than the value of ext_minor.last.
-If the values of both ext major.first and ext major.last are zero, no X extension replies will be recorded.
+A BadValue error results if the value of ext_major.first is greater than the value of ext_major.last or if the value of ext_minor.first and ext_major.last are zero, no X extension replies will be recorded.